elwessdev/WessBlog/README.md

     - Users can clap for any comment.
     - The comment with the most claps is highlighted as the "Top Comment.".
   - This structure adds depth to user interaction, allowing engagement through comments and a voting system while maintaining boundaries for authors and users regarding comment management.

+## Real-time notification system
+- Users receive notifications when someone follows them, replies to their comments, or comments on their posts.
+- Each notification is accompanied by a sound alert, ensuring that users stay engaged and informed about interactions on their content.

 ## Architecture
 This project uses the **MVC (Model-View-Controller)** architecture for structured and organized code management.